Kentucky vs. Miami (FL): Odds, spread, over/under - November 28

 Kentucky vs. Miami (FL) Betting Trends

-- Kentucky has won three games against the spread this season, while failing to cover three times.
+- Kentucky has compiled a 3-3-0 record against the spread this season.

-- In the Wildcats' six games this season, the combined scoring has gone over the point total four times.
+- The Wildcats and their opponents have combined to go over the point total four out of six times this season.

 - Miami (FL) has a record of 2-1-0 against the spread this season.